Ever wondered what are the most important questions to ask when choosing a primary school?

 Before I start the panicked visits to secondary schools, I thought it might be a good moment to look back on Flea’s primary years.

 I agonised over which school Flea should attend.
 I went back and forth about a hundred times between three or four options.
+I know for lots of families it’s a difficult choice, or you might not get the school you wanted.

 But after seven years at school, it occurs to me I never asked the questions that have actually ended up being most relevant to Flea’s experience of primary school.
 Although things like faith-based education and formal testing and class sizes are obviously important, other things have determined how happy Flea is; how much fun she has each day; how secure and content she feels in her environment.